QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and have the opportunity to fix them.

 We provide space, tools, and equipment, so that community members can repair their bicycles at minimal cost, with our help.
 We also accept donated bicycles, salvage useful parts & recycle them, or return them to working order & sell them at an affordable price.

 We first organized in July 2014 and held two community clinics over six months.
 These repair clinics indicated interest in, and the need for, affordable bike services within our community.
-Our strong partnership with NeighborWorks of Southern NH (our fiscal agent; a non-profit housing and community development agency) has allowed us the opportunity to locate at 373 Union Street, in Manchester, NH, in the heart of the Queen City, and accept tax-deductible donations in the form of bicycles, parts, and cash.
+Our strong partnership with NeighborWorks of Southern NH (our fiscal agent; a non-profit housing and community development agency) allowed us the opportunity to locate at 373 Union Street, in Manchester, NH, in the heart of the Queen City, and accept tax-deductible donations in the form of bicycles, parts, and cash.

-We would like to take this opportunity to thank the community for all of the support we’ve received in such a short time.
-And we look forward to seeing you in the shop!
+We would also like to take this opportunity to thank the Greater Manchester community for all of the support they’ve shown us, in such a short time.